Libya coastguard enthusiastic, but ill-equipped, for daunting mission

 "We have to use fishing boats ... or we sometimes borrow tugs from the oil ministry," said Badri's colleague Masud Abdul-Samed, head of the operations room at Tripoli port.

-The European Union has started training airport officials and guards for the sea and land borders, and Italian defense firm Selex, part of Finmeccanica group, this month began setting up a satellite system to allow officers to patrol borders remotely.
+The European Union has started training airport officials and guards for the sea and land borders, and Italian defence firm Selex, part of Finmeccanica group SIFI.MI, this month began setting up a satellite system to allow officers to patrol borders remotely.

 But Western officials are under no illusion that it will be easy to get the force up to speed anytime soon.